LukasWoodtli/WebPage/content/domain_driven_design.md

 Only the root should be obtainable through queries from the database.

+#### Domain Events

+These objects model the events that the users of the system (and the domain experts) are interested in.
+Usually they are implemented as value objects.

 #### Factories

 Construction of complex business objects (like aggregates and entities) should be done by factories (factory method, abstract factory, ...).
 Usually it is not feasible to build a complete object tree in a constructor of a single class.